12 Tips for Long-Exposure Landscape Photography

 There’s nothing worse than going home and having an exposed photo for 1 or 2 minutes that’s totally out of focus.

 6. Lower Your ISO to Avoid Digital Noise

 Now that you decided the composition and you set the focus point, it’s time to move on to the technical aspects of photography.

 Forget the so-called “extended” downwards and upwards values.
 These are only an electronic change to the sensor’s native sensitivity values.

-Once you’ve set your focus point, it’s time to move on to exposure.
+Once you’ve set your focus point and ISO, it’s time to move on to exposure.

 Start making some test shots, see the exposure you like best.
 Keep in mind the mood you want to give to the image.

 The idea is to have a good and balanced histogram.
 Make sure it’s not too shifted to the highlights and not too far to the left, where there are blacks.

 At this stage, do not check the exposure only with the image on the camera screen.
 Learn to read your histogram.

-There is no perfect histogram, or one that is always correct.
+There is no perfect histogram or one that is always correct.
 But there are clear signs for the wrong one.
 If it is too much shifted to the left (blacks) or too far to the right (the highlights).

 That’s why it’s important that you set the focus and exposure before using an ND filter.

 At this point, recalculate the correct exposure for the ND filter you added to match the one without it.

 For example, if a correctly exposed photo without a filter was f/8, 1/50 and ISO 100, and then you added a 6 stop filter, you need to remove 6 stops of light from that exposure.
-For example, the new photo could be shot at f/11, 0.6 seconds, ISO 100.
+The new photo could be shot at f/11, 0.6 seconds, ISO 100.